Delexoo/Capes--/README.md

 Have you ever wanted to use a Cape you dont have?
-You're in the right place!
+Well you're in the right place!
 # 3 Requirements:

 • Only works on Windows Operating System